NinaLista/done/README.md

 - `title` — project title.
 - `date` — used by Newest / Oldest sorting.
 Use `YYYY-MM-DD`.
-- `tags` — one project may have several tags; filters (new tag items that I might add) are generated automatically onto the page.
+- `tags` — one project may have several tags; add tags as wished; filters for new tag items generated automatically onto the page.
 - `short_text` — front-side description.
 - `back_text` — back-side description.
 - `image` — optional local image path.
 Put images in `assets/images/`.